 “Shaking things up” – Wolfgang Weinmann, Café Direct

-6heads inspires transformational change through connection and community.
+6heads inspires change through connection and community.

-We are an ‘open’ community – to get involved, please contact: email@example.com, scan the events page or sign-up to our regular blog http://eepurl.com/GiC4L.
+To get involved, please contact: firstname.lastname@example.org, scan the events page or sign-up to our regular blog http://eepurl.com/GiC4L.

 Nicola is curious about how to create positive, commercial solutions to the biggest challenges of our time.
 She is an expert in collective learning as a mechanism for change and works with large companies, NGO’s, civil society and entrepreneurs to co-design innovative social and environmental solutions.
 She runs the Future Academy – learning together into a better future.
 For Interface she set-up a global innovation programme towards Mission Zero.
 For Marks & Spencer she helped “bring sustainability to life” for suppliers.
 For the Carbon Trust she originated a property fund to encourage a shift to a low carbon economy.
 She has supported social ventures to mainstream low income health insurance, water purification and low carbon agriculture.
 Nicola is a trustee of the innovative Tsiba University and 64m Artists.
 Creates concepts.
 Builds businesses.
 Makes up stuff.
 Including recipes.
 Come for dinner.
 Bring some contentious thoughts.
 Especially about sustainability, futures and systems change. www.nicolamillson.com